sebgod/filegrowth/Readme.md

 File Growth Service
 ===================

-This project demonstrates how a readable, composable, extensible and maintainable service can be created using the latest .NET Core framework.
+This project demonstrates how a readable, composable, extensible and maintainable service can be created using the ]latest .NET Core framework](https://www.microsoft.com/net/download/dotnet-core/2.1).
+It is essential to update to at least version 2.1 otherwise unit testing might not work.
-The project relies on .NET Core integrated DI, which is heavily used by the ASP.NET Core framework
+The project relies on .NET Core integrated DI, which is heavily used by the ASP.NET Core framework and thus right-sized for this project.
+As this is a PoC project, emphasis is on correctness, readability and code coverage.
+Given the time constrains not every member has a proper code documation annotation.

 ## Code layout